Discontinuity of Straightening in Anti-holomorphic Dynamics: I: Anti-holomorphic Dynamics, and Global Structure of The Multicorns

 \begin{definition}[Root Arcs and Co-Root Arcs] We call a parabolic arc a \emph{root arc} if, in the dynamics of any parameter on this arc, the parabolic orbit disconnects the Julia set.
 Otherwise, we call it a \emph{co-root arc}. \end{definition}

 \begin{definition}[Characteristic Parabolic Point] Let $f_c$ have a parabolic periodic point.
-The characteristic parabolic point of $f_c$ is the unique parabolic point on the boundary of the critical value Fatou component of $f_c$. \end{definition}
+The unique Fatou component of $f_c$ containing the critical value $c$ is called the \emph{characteristic Fatou component}.
+The \emph{characteristic parabolic point} of $f_c$ is the unique parabolic point on the boundary of the characteristic Fatou component. \end{definition}

-\begin{definition}[Rational Lamination] The rational lamination of a holomorphic or antiholomorphic polynomial $f$ (with connected Julia set) is defined as an equivalence relation on $\mathbb{Q}/\mathbb{Z}$ such that $\theta_1 \sim \theta_2$ if and only if the dynamical rays $R(\theta_1)$ and $R(\theta_2)$ land at the same point of $J(f)$.
+\begin{definition}[Rational Lamination] The rational lamination of a holomorphic or anti-holomorphic polynomial $f$ (with connected Julia set) is defined as an equivalence relation on $\mathbb{Q}/\mathbb{Z}$ such that $\theta_1 \sim \theta_2$ if and only if the dynamical rays $R(\theta_1)$ and $R(\theta_2)$ land at the same point of $J(f)$.
 The rational lamination of $f$ is denoted by $\lambda(f)$. \end{definition}

 The structure of the hyperbolic components of odd period plays an important role in the global topology of the parameter spaces.
 Let $H$ be a hyperbolic component of odd period $k\neq1$ (with center $c_0$) of the multicorn $\mathcal{M}_d^{\ast}$.
 The first return map of the closure of the characteristic Fatou component of $c_0$ fixes exactly $d+1$ points on its boundary.
 Only one of these fixed points disconnects the Julia set, and is the landing point of two distinct dynamical rays at $2k$-periodic angles.
 Let the set of the angles of these two rays be $S' = \{\alpha_1,\alpha_2 \}$.
 Each of the remaining $d$ fixed points is the landing point of precisely one dynamical ray at a $k$-periodic angle; let the collection of the angles of these rays be $S = \{ \theta_1, \theta_2, \cdots, \theta_d \}$.
 We can, possibly after renumbering, assume that $0 < \alpha_1 < \theta_1 < \theta_2 < \cdots < \theta_d < \alpha_2$ and $\alpha_2 - \alpha_1 < \frac{1}{d}$.